Fluctuation guided search in quantum annealing: Motivational example for flexible solutions

 From Fig.~\ref{fig:E_diff_NLpen} we can see that the behaviour seen in Fig.~\ref{fig:large_sys_NLpen_example_Ham7_o} is indeed typical of results found both with and without anneal offsets although, unsurprisingly, the cases where anneal offsets are used perform better on average since lower energy solutions can be found by using anneal offsets.

 Finally, we consider the optimal number of free gadgets in the starting state for different Hamiltonians and penalty strengths.
-Fig.~\ref{fig:opt_num_free_NLpen} shows that, for both the strategy using anneal offsets, and the one which does not, the typical number of gadgets free in the best performing state increases for a while with penalty strength and then settles to an average across all Hamiltonians of around seven gadgets free.
-While it is possible that the average number of gadgets free is slightly higher for the strategy using offsets, the difference is relatively small.
-It is however clear that for the solutions which used anneal offsets, there is a much wider variety of solutions, and in particular, a tendency to use some solutions with many more gadgets free
+Fig.~\ref{fig:opt_num_free_NLpen} shows that, for both the strategy using anneal offsets, and the one which does not, the typical number of free gadgets in the best performing state increases for a while with penalty strength and then settles to an average across all Hamiltonians of around seven free gadgets.
+While it is possible that the average number of free gadgets is slightly higher for the strategy using offsets, the difference is relatively small.
+It is however clear that for the solutions which used anneal offsets, there is a much wider variety of solutions, and in particular, a tendency to use some solutions with many more free gadgets.

+Recall that the gadgets and chains were observed to behave qualitatively differently in the previous section, so the results from gadgets may or may not carry over to chains.
+The purpose of this section is to provide proof-of-concept for the usefulness of fluctuation guided behaviours, not to provide exhaustive evidence of how they can be used, so I will not analyse these in detail.
+The data associated with this paper however are publicly available \cite{guided_search_data}, and analysis of the chain data from the perspective of hybrid algorithms, similar to what I have done here for gadgets is likely to produce interesting results.